What is the Return On Investment of a Quality Management System?

+What is the Return On Investment of a Quality Management System?
 Your company could have many motivations behind implementing a quality management system (QMS) such as ISO 9001.
-But in the end, making the decision to invest in a QMS always comes down to potential for profit, and an organization’s quality performance absolutely affects the bottom line.
+However, making the decision to invest in a QMS always comes down to potential for profit, and an organization’s quality performance absolutely affects the bottom line.
 That’s why it’s essential to understand the return on investment for a quality management system.

 First, the term “quality” extends far beyond an organization’s products or services.
 Every process and system in an organization, whether a manufacturing, distribution or service industry, can meet quality objectives and expectations.
 And once an organization applies the quality concept to its entire management system and all of its processes, then the effect on bottom line will really be noticeable.

-Here are a few benefits of a certified quality management system that make a financial impact.
+Here are a few benefits of a certified quality system that make a financial impact.

 - Quality management systems can help reduce manual processes, which means there’s less of an opportunity for human error.
 In the end, this translates to greater employee productivity.